theophile/SuperSlicer_to_Orca_scripts/README.md

 - Supports wildcard input patterns to batch process multiple files at once
 - Autodetects the type of the input config file and converts it appropriately
 - Won't clobber existing output files by default
+- Can "merge" new parameters into an existing .json file without modifying the existing data.
+This is useful when OrcaSlicer is updated to implement additional parameters from SuperSlicer/PrusaSlicer.
+Existing or previously converted .json files can be updated to include parameters from a SuperSlicer/PrusaSlicer .ini file that aren't already there, without affecting any of the data that is already present.

 ## Limitations and Known Issues